c6o/docs/content/tutorials/edge.md

 In this tutorial we get to experience how a frontend developer could use CodeZero when developing an Edge Service.
 In the Sample Project, the Frontend Service is an Edge Service that makes calls to the Core and Socket services.

 Traditionally the frontend developer would need to run all (or many) of an application's microservices locally just to work on the single Frontend Service.
-In this tutorial we will run _only_ the Frontend Service locally and make use of the other services in the cluster.
+In this tutorial we will run _only_ the Frontend Service and teleport the other services in the cluster to your local machine.

 ## Objectives